Women’s Integrated Sexual Health Programme (WISH2ACTION)

 Impact

-• LAMP is working with W2A to embed VfM within the programme by improving knowledge and understanding of VfM across the consortium.
-This includes designing regular webinars tailored to the specific capacities of the programme’s various teams and to their practical application of VfM in their everyday activities.
+• LAMP worked with W2A to embed VfM within the programme by improving knowledge and understanding of VfM across the consortium.
+This included designing regular webinars tailored to the specific capacities of the programme’s various teams and to their practical application of VfM in their everyday activities.

-• LAMP conducts annual VfM assessments for the programme.
-Each assessment includes recommendations from the W2A’s third party monitor, recommendations from previous assessments, and the priorities of the programme itself.
+• LAMP conducted annual VfM assessments for the programme.
+Each assessment included recommendations from the W2A’s third party monitor, recommendations from previous assessments, and the priorities of the programme itself.

 • Through its assessment of the first year of the programme, LAMP identified that over £820k in VfM savings had been made since the programme started.
 This is equivalent to 1.7% of programme expenditure in the same period.